Help keep our prices low: Share with Friends

 Nova Scotia East Coast Canada

-Book an east coast Canada vacation with Caravan Tours to see the Canadian Maritime Provinces and your all-inclusive trip will include a guided tour of Nova Scotia Canada.
+Book an east coast Canada vacation with Caravan Tours to see the Canadian Maritime Provinces and your fully guided trip will include a guided tour of Nova Scotia Canada.

 Spearheads and stone knives used by the Paleo-Indians are the oldest evidence of human presence in Nova Scotia.
 The artifacts have been radiocarbon dated to around 10,600 years BC!
 Mostly the Mi’kmaq tribe subsequently inhabited Nova Scotia and during the first 150 years of European settlement, colonies consisted of Mi’kmaqs and Catholic Acadians.